Ruff Greens Information

 Like many of the new pet food and pet supplement brands, Ruff Greens offers a subscription service that allows dog owners to have their products shipped directly to them at regular intervals.

-In addition to the convenience it offers, this subscription service applies a discount to their products, making them more affordable to repeat customers.
+In addition to the convenience it offers, this subscription service applies a discount to its products, making them more affordable to repeat customers.

 Ruff Greens Product Range

-Ruff Greens has a relatively small product range featuring their core powder style supplement and a few additional dog supplements.
+Ruff Greens has a relatively small product range featuring its core powder-style supplement and a few additional dog supplements.

 Ruff Greens does not produce any traditional dog food products such as dry dog food, wet/canned dog food, or dog treats.